 - Making Everlasting Memories: helps memorialize loved ones by preserving and publishing life stories.

-- Neptune and Trident Cremation Societies: operate in 9 states offering cremation services.
+- Neptune and Trident Cremation Societies: operate in 20+ states offering direct cremation services.

 - Veterans of Foreign Wars of the United States (VFW)